Inside the smart home technology giving wounded veterans the life they deserve

 Rob and Pam are both accomplished athletes.
 They met at the 2012 Paralympics in London.
 He won a bronze medal for rowing.
 Pam, who has psoriatic arthritis, won two gold medals at the games, also for rowing.

 Rob has since combined his athletic pursuits with his advocacy work to raise money for veterans' organizations -- and to inspire others to do the "unthinkable."
-In the winter of 2013 and 2014, Rob biked 5,180 miles across the United States, from Maine to California.
-In the fall of 2017, he ran 31 marathons in 31 days - that's 26.2 miles every day for a month straight (and all in different cities in the US, Canada and the UK).
+In the winter of 2013-14, Rob biked 5,180 miles across the United States, from Maine to California.
+In the fall of 2017, he ran 31 marathons in 31 days -- that's 26.2 miles every day for a month straight (and all in different cities in the US, Canada and the UK).

 Their house and their future farm, which they've named Gathering Springs Farm, is just the beginning for this vibrant couple.
 I'm one of the lucky few getting a peek behind the scenes, specifically to see what tech is in their home and how it could free up their time to focus on those bigger goals.